 Student's selected programs for the ensuing year are submitted for individual inspection in the spring of the year.
 These are proofs of the student's requests.
 Changes, additions, and/or deletions are permitted where possible as outlined in the change of schedule regulation below.

 The Lenape Regional High School District offers a comprehensive educational program to meet the needs and interests of all students.
 The Master Schedule is developed from course requests submitted in the late winter/early spring and is finalized in August in order to set student and teacher schedules and to set class sizes throughout the district.
 There is always the possibility that a class will close early due to heavy enrollment or that a class will not be scheduled due to an insufficient number of students electing that subject.
 Counselors meet with students and teachers to give input and recommendations as students are making their selections.
-No student may take more than one (1) five-day per week study hall in any year.
+No student may take more than one study hall in any year.
 All students will be scheduled for a minimum of seven classes.

 Schedule change decisions will be governed by the following guidelines:

-It is in the student's best interest to have the appropriate schedule in place at the time school opens.
+I. It is in the student's best interest to have the appropriate schedule in place at the time school opens.
 Every effort is made to provide students with a schedule commensurate with state and district guidelines and personal post graduate plans prior to the opening of school in September.
 A request made by a parent or guardian for a change in schedule must be submitted to the Counseling Center prior to August 1.
 Changes will be honored based on course availability.

-Students who have requested a course on their selection sheets and have not been scheduled for the course may see their counselors during the first two weeks of school to correct the error.
+II.
+Students who have requested a course on their selection sheets and have not been scheduled for the course may see their counselors during the first week of school to correct the error.

-- All courses - Level changes will be considered from the sixth week of classes until one week after first marking period report cards have been issued and again for one week after first semester report cards have been issued.
+A. Full year course- Level changes will be considered between the first school day in October and one week after the first marking period report cards have been issued and again for one week after first semester report cards have been issued.

-- A change of teacher within the same course is not recommended.
+IX.
+A change of teacher within the same course is not permitted.
 However, extenuating circumstances sometimes arise that may necessitate the need to consider a change.
 A teacher change may be made only by the principal after careful review of the supervisor's recommendation.

-- Any change in schedule may impact Athletic Eligibility and/or college admissions.
+XII.
+Any change in schedule may impact Athletic Eligibility and/or college admissions